-In honor of World Book Day, I wanted to share with you the best DIY Books for the last 12 months.
+In honour of World Book Day, I wanted to share with you the best DIY Books for the last 12 months.
 These are the books that stand out among the thousands of DIY books that were published in 2016 and the first part of 2017.
-5 are traditionally published books and 1 is self published.
-All speak to the do it yourself mindset.
+5 are traditionally published books and 1 is self-published.
+All speak to the do-it-yourself mindset.
 They offer inspiration, recipes, and practical tips to make the most of your handmade life.
-With the recipes and information in these DIY books you’ll be ready to tackle your seasonal projects, save money, and you’ll be helping planet earth, too.
+With the recipes and information in these DIY books, you’ll be ready to tackle your seasonal projects, save money, and you’ll be helping planet earth, too.

 The Beeswax Workshop

 Transform miraculous beeswax into the products you need for your home, your health, and your inspiration.
 My DIY book has more than 100 recipes that begin with beeswax.
 Using simple ingredients that you can find online or at your local stores, you can soap, shampoo, cosmetics, healing balms, wood conditioners, art supplies, and even candles.
 You’ll learn the way beeswax works and how to develop your own recipes from scratch.
 Wouldn’t it be fabulous if you could just pop some beeswax, shea butter, and olive oil in a jar and with a little herbal alchemy heal the hurt, polish the wood, or change the atmosphere of your home?
 And all this for pennies.
 You’ll save money and find inspiration in my book , The Beeswax Workshop.